 Here’s a candidate’s architecture CV that describes their previous freelance duties and full-time roles:

-This personal profile lays the foundations for job-hunting success because:
+This personal profile lays the foundations for job-hunting success because it:

-- the applicant mentions experience in a variety of industry roles
+- mentions experience in a variety of industry roles

-- it includes an essential qualification (Architecture and Design BA)
+- includes an essential qualification (Architecture and Design BA)

-The personal profile on this CV for a project manager makes an impact on recruiters by listing the applicant’s previous workplaces:
+This personal profile from a CV for a project manager makes an impact on recruiters by listing the applicant’s previous workplaces:

 Communicative Project Manager with 12½ years of experience in fast-paced tech environments.
 Previously worked at Google, Facebook, and Discord.
 Specialise in resource and budget management.
 Recognised by team members for bringing forth actionable results, clear communication, and meeting key project deliverables by every deadline.
 Applying for the role of Senior Project Manager at Twitter.